arshajii/codon-docs-new/docs/advanced/gpu.md

   `re` module (which uses an external regex library) or the `os` module.

-{% hint style="warning" %}
+> **⚠️ Warning:**
-The GPU module is under active development.
-APIs and semantics might change between Codon releases.
+> The GPU module is under active development.
+APIs and semantics
-{% endhint %}
+> might change between Codon releases.

 # Invoking the kernel